-In a quiet village tucked away in the Forest of Dean, this is a bustling pub with a good mix of both locals and visitors.
-The flagstoned main bar has cushioned wall and window seats, traditional pub tables, a log fire, four real ales from breweries such as Bespoke, Stroud, Wells & Youngs and Wye Valley on handpump, several wines by the glass and local cider; background music and bar billiards.
-On the right, there's an attractive beamed restaurant with interesting prints and bric-a-brac, and on the left, you'll find additional dining space for families.
-There are some picnic-sets in the garden and a children's play area, and at the back of the building is a terrace for popular summer barbecues.
+In summer, the window boxes at the front of this bustling pub are very pretty and there are picnic-sets in the garden and a children's play area; the terrace hosts popular barbecues.
+The flagstoned main bar has cushioned wall and window seats, traditional pub tables, a log fire, four real ales from breweries such as Bespoke, Kingstone, Wells & Youngs and Wickwar on handpump, nine wines by the glass and local cider; background music and bar billiards.
+On the right is an attractive beamed restaurant with interesting prints and bric-a-brac; on the left, you'll find additional dining space for families.
 The little church above the village is worth a visit.

 Good Pub Guide Food

 Bar food times: 12 - 2, 7 - 9

 Using local produce and rearing their own pigs, the well liked food includes sandwiches, king prawns in garlic butter, chicken and leek terrine, ham, egg and bubble and squeak, steak and mushroom in ale pie, leek and parmesan risotto with a poached egg, poached salmon with herb and cheese polenta cake in rich tomato sauce, and puddings.

 Good Pub Guide Information